Just Eat: Business model

 In the UK, Just Eat charges restaurants £699 to join the service, plus a 13–14% commission for each order placed through the website or mobile app.
 Over 90% of the company's revenue comes from the commission.

 Although Just Eat requires restaurants to provide evidence of registration with their local council when joining the service, a 2017 audit found 35 unlicensed restaurants with no hygiene rating.
 In October 2018, a BBC investigation found that half of the takeaway outlets in England rated zero for hygiene by the Food Standards Agency in Manchester, Bristol and London appeared on the Just Eat app.

 In December 2021, Just Eat partnered with Asda supermarket to deliver groceries, the company's first partnership with a supermarket in the UK.

 In July 2023, Just Eat entered a partnership with Nisa convenience stores, for Just Eat to deliver items in less than 30 minutes for Nisa customers who use the Just Eat app booking system.

 Markets

 As of June 2022, the Just Eat brand operated in Denmark, France, Ireland, Italy, Spain, Switzerland, and the United Kingdom.

+As of March 2026, Just Eat had stopped operations in Denmark.